GameFoundry/bsf/Documentation/Manuals/Native/User/logging.md

 Logging	messages								{#logging}
 ===============

 Logging can be a useful way to debug issues during development, or notify the user that an error occurred.
-In Banshee it is handled though the @ref bs::Debug "Debug" class.
+In bs::f it is handled though the @ref bs::Debug "Debug" class.
 Use @ref bs::gDebug "gDebug()" for an easy way to access the **Debug** instance.

 Use any of these methods to log a new message:
  - @ref bs::Debug::logDebug "Debug::logDebug" - Logs an informative message.